 Decide which you want—but keep in mind that the closer you are to the person paying the bills, the more power you have.
 If the client pays the other agency and they pay your agency, it means there’s likely a longer delay between your doing the work and your getting paid for it, potentially an additional 30 days or more.

 Will the hiring agency require a non-solicitation clause (that is, you can’t work directly with underlying clients)?
-This isn’t attractive, but if you don’t have a strong bargaining position, you may not have an option if you aren’t willing to walk away.
+This isn’t attractive, but it’s a common clause—especially if you don’t have a strong bargaining position.

 Get your lawyer’s feedback.
 At a minimum, be sure it’s a time-limited non-compete / non-solicitation clause, and try to get a clause that voids the agreement if the client requests you specifically.

 Can you speak with the clients?
 Some whitelabel arrangements prohibit the whitelabel agency from speaking with the underlying client—you have to route questions and answers through the hiring agency’s account management team.

 If you can’t go directly, this can be an expensive hassle—at a minimum, you should include extra budget for additional revisions and additional PM overhead.
 Expect content delays, too.

 Some hiring agencies let you communicate with the client but require you to use an email address at their agency, to make it look like your people work for the hiring agency.
 This is common but keep in mind that it means you’ll need to be monitoring yet another email address.

 3) Scope Management